blakestone95/AshkeepersRestWebsite/README.md

 ## Front End Setup
 Must be done for each new setup
-1. In a terminal (CMD, Powershell, or a Unix terminal emulator), navigate to the Legion.FrontEnd directory
+1. In a terminal (CMD, Powershell, or a Unix terminal emulator), navigate to the Ash.FrontEnd directory
     - Note: Opening a VS Code window to this folder will start a Powershell terminal there too (default terminal is powershell, this is configurable)
 2. Run `npm install` to install Node dependencies
     - Dependencies stored in `node_modules` folder in the same directory where the command is run